 Over the next couple of years managing the property, he learned how had to evict prostitutes, drug dealers, gang members and, oh yes, collect rent.
 He picked bullets out of the walls with a pocketknife on more than one occasion after some all-too-familiar drive-by shootings.

 The inevitable happened.
 The contractor spent the money on his taxes and had none left over to finish the job.
 So, the builder approached a factor financing company; a break-your-knees joint on the Seattle waterfront, to obtain a short-term loan.
 The work ensued, and thirty days later the contractor had a problem.
 The factor-financing loan became due.
-The contractor asked Joe if he could borrow the money to pay it off.
+Shortly thereafter, the contractor asked Joe if he could borrow the money to pay it off.
 In turn, the contractor would get another loan from the factoring company to repay Joe.

 Then the world collapsed.
 Joe got a call from the lender that said that the $70,000 loan was due.
 What $70,000 loan?
 The contractor had been forging Joe’s signature on the factor financing loan documents.

 Joe had been set up.
-The contractor had Joe re-pay the loans directly to the lender to make it appear that Joe and the contractor were in cahoots.
+The contractor had Joe repay the loans directly to the lender to make it appear that Joe and the contractor were in cahoots.
 The day the big burly guy pulled up in front of Joe’s house with lawsuit papers was the day that Joe and his wife brought home the couple’s second child from the hospital, a newborn son.

-A four-year knockdown drag-out legal battle ensued.
+A four-year knock-down drag-out legal battle ensued.
 The legal bills were devastating.
 It was like a vacuum cleaner sucking dollars out of his bank account.
 These were four long years where Joe would lie on his back at night staring at the ceiling in a pool of sweat worrying about how he would provide for his family.
 Would the family of four be kicked out onto the streets, homeless, begging for pennies?
-He would look to his left.
+Then, he would look to his left.
 There was his wife lying in bed in pool of sweat staring at the ceiling.

 Research revealed that the contractor, a former drug dealer, had for years run a chain of cons from Hawaii to Texas to Florida leaving a string of victims in his wake.